mbriscoe/Ethereal-Expressions/README.md

 ### Responsive Testing

-- Alongside the built in Bootstrap responsive CSS, media queries were used throughout our own CSS to provide a consistent user experience.
+Alongside the built in Bootstrap responsive CSS, media queries were used throughout our own CSS to provide a consistent user experience.
 Chrome dev tools were used frequently to test the site at standard screen sizes and the site was manually viewed on laptops, tablets and phones.

+SCREENSHOTS

+### Browser Compatibility
+The site was tested on the following browsers:
+- Chrome
+SCREENSHOT

+- Firefox
+SCREENSHOT

+- Edge
+SCREENSHOT

+- Opera
+SCREENSHOT

 ### Validator Testing